valu-digital/npm-packages/packages/webpack-config/README.md

 # Options

 You can configure the configuration.
 Yeah known!
-But I think it's actually a good thing because now this tool that I know well abstracts mostly Webpack from my projects.
-Which means that if Webpack changes its configuration syntax or adds a feature I want to enable in my projects I can just adjust this tool and update my project deps of this.

 ## `entry: mixed`